-Explicit and deliberate actions are urgently required to address inequities in our systems, structures, policies and practices that continue to impact student and staff success and well-being and to build trust with students, families, and communities whom we have been under-serving.
-The goals outlined in the Roadmap focus on six key areas including:
+Explicit and deliberate actions are urgently required to address inequities in our systems, structures, policies and practices that continue to impact student and staff success and well-being and to build trust with students, families, staff, and communities that we have been under-serving.
+The goals outlined in the Roadmap focus on six key areas:

-- a) Securing Accountability: Governance and Leadership; - b) Importance of Identity: disproportionality in access, opportunities and outcomes; - c) Building staff awareness and capacity; - d) Increasing representation; - e) Programming and Supports for Students: diversifying curriculum and access to mental health supports, and, - f) Engagement and Connectedness: building strong and respectful partnerships between students, staff, parents and community in order to foster cultural safety and a sense of belonging.
+- Securing Accountability: governance and leadership - Importance of Identity: disproportionality in access, opportunities and outcomes - Building Staff Awareness and Capacity - Increasing Representation - Programming and Supports for Students: diversifying curriculum and access to mental health supports - Engagement and Connectedness: building strong and respectful partnerships between students, staff, parents and community in order to foster cultural safety and a sense of belonging.

-The Roadmap is inclusive of diverse perspectives in its design, with an intentional focus on addressing racism and oppression of individuals and groups who systemically experience discrimination.
-While encompassed within the Roadmap, an expanded overview of specific supports and programs for students with exceptional needs is outlined in the annual Special Education Plan.
+The Roadmap is inclusive of diverse perspectives in its design and commitment to equity for all.
+With that said, there is an intentional focus on addressing racism, oppression and the intersectionalities of individuals and groups who systemically experience discrimination.
+Please note that while the Roadmap includes supports and programs for students with exceptional needs; detailed information can be found in the OCSDB's annual Special Education Plan.

-The OCDSB's commitment to students, families, and communities who identify as First Nations, Métis and Inuit, is highlighted in recognition of the unique relationship and responsibility to First Peoples of this land, to reconciliation, to honouring the Truth and Reconciliation Commission of Canada: Calls to Action and to implementing the principles endorsed by Canada in the United Nations Declaration on the Rights of Indigenous Peoples.
+The OCDSB's commitment to students, staff, families and communities who identify as First Nations, Métis and Inuit is highlighted in recognition of our unique relationship and responsibility to First Peoples, to reconciliation, to honouring the Truth and Reconciliation Commission of Canada Calls to Action and to implementing the principles endorsed by Canada in the United Nations Declaration on the Rights of Indigenous Peoples.

-The OCDSB's commitment to students, families and communities who identify as of ABC (African, Black, Caribbean) descent is also highlighted to reflect the District's 2018 adoption of the UN International Decade for People of African Descent 2015-2024 and to address the overwhelming urgency for action evidenced by disparities and disproportionalities in access, opportunity and outcomes for children and youth of African descent.
+The OCDSB's commitment to students, staff, families and communities who identify as of ABC (African, Black, African-Caribbean) descent is also highlighted to reflect the District's 2018 adoption of the UN International Decade for People of African Descent 2015-2024 and to address the overwhelming urgency for action evidenced by disparities and disproportionalities in access, opportunity and outcomes for children and youth of African descent.

-Goals and Milestones
+Goals and Milestones Securing Accountability

-Securing Accountability